TheOnlyTails/theonlytails.com/src/routes/pages/data-generators.svelte.md

 ---
+slug: data-generators

+title: The Story of DataGenerators

+author: TheOnlyTails

-slug: data-generators title: The Story of DataGenerators author: TheOnlyTails description: How I made Minecraft data generation Kotlin-oriented with DSLs. date: 2021/06/12 published: true
+description: How I made Minecraft data generation Kotlin-oriented with DSLs.

+date: 2021/06/12

+published: false

 ---

 # The Story of DataGenerators